How Dopamine Agonist Drugs Work

 - Tyrosine supplements

-So, why do you need to increase your dopamine?
+So, why would you need to increase your dopamine?
 The main reason is if you have a dopamine deficiency.
-Parkinson's Disease, restless leg syndrome, narcolepsy, and ADHD are examples of conditions related to dopamine deficiency.
+Parkinson's disease, restless leg syndrome, narcolepsy, depression, and ADHD are examples of conditions related to dopamine deficiency.
 A dopamine agonist drug increases dopamine transmissions to allow your brain to function better.

 Causes Of Dopamine Deficiency